hydpy-dev/hydpy/hydpy/docs/development.rst

 user interface like `source tree`_.

-To contribute to HydPy requires essentially three or four steps, no matter if working directy online on GitHub or with your local Git software.
+To contribute to HydPy requires essentially three or four steps, no matter if working directly online on GitHub or with your local Git software.
 For simplicity and generality, these steps are explained using the example of a single change to the documentation via GitHub:

   * Go to this `GitHub repository`_ and click on "Fork".
-This is how you create your own working copy of HydPy, allowing you to add, change, or delete any files without interfering in the original repository.
+This is how you create your own working copy of HydPy, allowing you to add, change, or delete any files without interfering with the original repository.
   * Click on "Branch: master", type a name that reflects what you want to accomplish and press enter.
-Now that you have created a new branch, you can experiment without affecting the orginal branch or your own  master branch.
+Now that you have created a new branch, you can experiment without affecting the original branch or your own  master branch.
 (This step is not really required; you could apply the following steps on your own master branch likewise.
-    But to create branches for different tasks helps structuring your work and to cooperate with others.)
+    But to create branches for different tasks helps to structure your work and to cooperate with others.)
   * Change something.
 For example
       * click on ".gitignore"
       * click on the marker symbol ("Edit this file")
       * change the order of two lines (e.g. "*c." and "*.h")
-      * write something under "Commit changes" to explain your doing (e.g. "change order of lines in .gitignore")
+      * write something under "Commit changes" to explain your doing (e.g. "change the order of lines in .gitignore")
       * click on the green "Commit changes" button

     Now you have changed the file .gitignore in your own branch